stravalib/stravalib/docs/get-started/activities.md

 ```

 Using the limit parameter will limit the number of activities
-that Stravalib will retrieve for you.
-Above you retrieve the first 5 activities.
+Stravalib will retrieve.
+Above, you retrieve the first 5 activities.

 ```python
 for i, act in enumerate(a):